SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

     }

 ## Configuration files

-Property file used by hosted deployment must be placed in src/main/resources/application.yml
+The property file used by the hosted deployment must be located in src/main/resources/application.yml

-For External/Legacy deployment following paths will be searched in order to find a property file specific for the environment the application is run on:
+For external/legacy deployment, the following paths will be searched in order to find a property file specific for the environment the application is run on:
 * {UPPERCASE(application_name)}_CONF_DIR/.{application_name}
 * {UPPERCASE(application_name)}_CONF_DIR/{application_name}
 * {user/home}/.{application_name}